The explorer TUI

 Query

 The Query tab runs over a directory of materialized Parquet views, and is not limited to corpora.
-The engine registers every *.parquet file in the directory as a view named after its file stem, so any materialized Layers records are queryable through the same SQL: Corpus.materialize writes the expressions and annotations views, and any other produce (ontologies, resource collections, experiments, relation graphs, media) is queryable once its records are materialized to Parquet alongside them.
+The engine registers every *.parquet file in the directory as a view named after its file stem, so any materialized Layers records are queryable through the same SQL: Corpus.materialize writes the expressions and annotations views; ontologies, resource collections, experiments, relation graphs, and media become queryable once their records are materialized to Parquet alongside them.

 The schema browser on the left lists every view and its columns; click a table or column to insert its name into the editor.
 Choose a mode, write a query, and press Run (ctrl+r).
-There are three query modes, layered from most powerful to most ergonomic.
+The three query modes differ in their syntax and scope.

 SQL

-Full DuckDB SQL over every materialized view.
-This is the general power layer: join across record types, aggregate, use window functions, regular expressions, and full-text search.
-The tables and columns available are whatever you materialized; the schema browser shows them.
+DuckDB SQL runs over every materialized view.
+It supports joins across record types, aggregation, window functions, regular expressions, and full-text search.
+The schema browser shows the tables and columns available in the materialized data.

 SELECT label, count(*) AS n